 The Scarlet and the Black – Based on the actual account of Msgr.
 Hugh O’Flaherty, Gregory (To Kill a Mockingbird) Peck portrays this brave priest at the Vatican during World War II who aids in the sequestration and rescue of thousands of Jews under the nose of the reigning Nazis who surround it and infest Italy.

 The Russians are Coming, the Russians are Coming – comedy this time.
-At the height of the Cold War, Russian submarine Captain runs aground off Gloucester Island.
-He just wanted to get a look at America.
+At the height of the Cold War, a Russian submarine Captain, (Theodore Bikel, who later became known as the Klingon Worf’s adoptive human father from Star Trek: The Next Generation) runs aground off Gloucester Island.
+The Captain just wanted to get a look at America to satisfy his own completely non-political curiosity and got a little…too…close.
+Stuck on a sandbar, the Captain and his crew faced American imprisonment as spies on one hand and lethal Russian retribution if suspected of trying to defect on the other.
 So to prevent an international incident, not to mention his own capture, extradition and likely execution, he sends a team out headed by Alan Arkin as Lt.
 Rozanov, to find a way to pull the sub free before the submarine is discovered.
+This hilarious, and warm-hearted comedy also stars Brian Keith, Jonathan Winters and Carl Reiner, along with a plethora of familiar funny faces.
 I picked this one because it is a demonstration, albeit done in an affectionate parody, of how average American citizen-patriot/soldiers, willing to die to protect America and her ideals, are also willing to extend friendship, show common ground, and offer protection to the helpless when the opportunity arises, even to our enemies.

 1776 – A musical – WAIT!
-THAT MAKES THIS ONE LITERALLY A SUNG HERO – if you can believe it, about the signing of the Declaration of Independence.
-Paraphrasing the last sentence of the Declaration, these 56 men, with the hope in the protection of Divine Providence, pledged to support that Declaration with their lives, their fortunes and their sacred honor.
+THAT MAKES THIS ONE LITERALLY A SUNG HERO – or, at least singING ones – if you can believe it, about the signing of the Declaration of Independence.
+Paraphrasing the last sentence of the Declaration, these 56 men, with hope in the protection of Divine Providence, pledged to support that Declaration with their lives, their fortunes and their sacred honor.
 Many saw their homes burned, their families abused, their children vanished.
 Some died in poverty or from wounds or torture.
 Some lost sons on the battlefield.
-Thomas Nelson, Jr. discovering Cornwallis had encamped in his palatial home fired the cannon to destroy it himself – and died a bankrupt.
-1776 concerns who these men were and why they came together to so devote themselves – only they do it in song.
-1776 mostly focuses on John Adams, Thomas Jefferson and Benjamin Franklin's efforts to acquire a unanimous consent on breaking with the British Empire.
-One of the most charming aspects of this little known film is the conversations the otherwise "obnoxious and disliked" John has with his wife Abigail.
-Lifted from the pages of their letters, these interchanges manifest themselves in bittersweet duets wherein they engage in playful banter and loving longing, unable to touch because they are really only conversing by written exchange.
+Thomas Nelson, Jr., (who does not feature in this movie but whose sacrifice deserves mention) just as an example, discovering Cornwallis had encamped in his palatial home, fired the cannon to destroy it himself – and died a bankrupt.
+1776 concerns who these Founding Fathers were and why they came together to so devote themselves – only they do it in song.
+1776 mostly focuses on John Adams (William Daniels), Thomas Jefferson (Ken Howard) and Benjamin Franklin’s (Howard DeSilva) efforts to acquire unanimous consent on breaking with the British Empire.
+One of the most charming aspects of this little known film is the conversations the otherwise “obnoxious and disliked” John has with his wife Abigail (Virginia Vestoff).
+Lifted from the pages of the letters between the real John and Abigail, these interchanges manifest themselves in bittersweet duets wherein they engage in playful banter and loving longing, unable to touch because they are really only conversing by written exchange.

 We Were Soldiers